View on GitHub

 This technique allows you to create additional schema constraints or custom attributes while still relying on the iTop structure.

-Take a look at this example by @Hipska to see it in action.
+Take a look at this example to see it in action.

 constants/constant